GeneXpert Expansion for APOPO TB Mozambique

 APOPO in Mozambique is currently finishing off an expansion of the project facilities at the Veterinary School of the Eduardo Mondlane University in Maputo.
 Over the last few weeks the original APOPO building has been extended and will have a dedicated GeneXpert laboratory as well as additional workspace.
 These are required for an increase in project activities as a result of the change of rat indication confirmation method from microscopy to GeneXpert testing.

 APOPO has already purchased a 16-module GeneXpert machine, which will allow APOPO to confirm close to 100 samples daily.
-Medecins Sans Frontieres (MSF) Switzerland operates in some of Maputo’s clinics and they have agreed to supply APOPO with GeneXpert cartridges for confirmation testing of samples coming from those clinics.
-APOPO is also in talks with the Maputo City Health Directorate to integrate APOPO’s laboratory in the National Health System network, so it can also receive cartridges straight from the Ministry of Health depots.
+Medecins Sans Frontieres (MSF) operates in many of Maputo’s clinics and will supply APOPO with GeneXpert cartridges for confirmation testing of samples coming from those clinics.
+APOPO is also discussing with the Maputo City Health Directorate to integrate APOPO’s laboratory in the National Health System network, so it can also receive cartridges straight from the Ministry of Health depots.
 The new GeneXpert machine is already set up in APOPO’s newly built laboratory, being the first 16-module machine in the Republic of Mozambique, and positioning APOPO as a key partner for the Maputo City Health Directorate.
 This is a significant step forward in the intention of the Maputo health authorities to reach complete GeneXpert coverage in the city.

 APOPO would like to recognize the partnership and commitment of our donors and partners